| tadyatha om gate gate paragate parasamgate bodhi svaha

 There is more involved in this exquisitely accurate calendar prediction.
 Much of the village soothsayer's accuracy derives from a database that is not part of Jyotisha.

-Consider that your village astrologer very likely knew your parents, their parents, and their parents-parents, going back generations for both lineages.
+Consider that the village astrologer very likely knew your parents, their parents, and their parents-parents, going back generations for both lineages.

 He knew the religious calendar, the agricultural cycle, and the histories of the families that settled the area along with their household deities and the days/times sacred to that family's protectors.

-He would have known which dates were considered inauspicious not via Jyotisha-vidya but via local traditions of deity worship.
+He would have known which dates were considered inauspicious.
+He knew this key information not via Jyotisha-vidya but via local traditions of deity worship.

-Given this very high level of familiarity with the usual patterns of the micro-culture, it would be possible to identify a particular day and even time of a wedding ceremony.
+Given this very high level of familiarity with the usual patterns of the paradigm of belief of the micro-culture, it would be possible to identify a particular day and even time of a wedding ceremony with considerable accuracy.

-Weddings traditionally coincide with harvests and the fallow-times after harvests, due to the feasting involved.
+Due to the ritual preparations and feasting required, weddings traditionally coincide with harvests and the more relaxed fallow-times after harvests.
 Traditionally, times when everyone is busy with agricultural work are unusual for weddings.
 For example, when I was growing up as a Northern European Roman Catholic, people were forbidden to marry during Lent.
 Lent means "slow time".
-It was the cold, dark time of food shortages that used to occur annually at the end of winter; in the religion, it was a designated 40 days of privation and penance.
+It was the cold, dark time of food shortages that used to occur annually at the end of winter.
+In the religious calendar, it was a designated 40 days of penance and privation (in some years, near starvation).
+It's easy to see why weddings were traditionally forbidden during this time of predictable exhaustion of resources.

-Thus, a Jyotishi predicting the timing of a marriage feast within that historical situation could eliminate the entire Lenten period and very likely he could assume a marriage occurrence in spring (after planting) or fall season (after harvesting) since that was the cultural norm.
-This type of non-Jyotisha cultural information about beliefs and practices would be a guide to identifying specific weeks and days.
+A Jyotishi predicting the timing of a marriage feast within that historical situation could eliminate the entire Lenten period and very likely he could assume a marriage occurrence in spring (after planting) or fall season (after harvesting) since that was the cultural norm.
+This type of non-Jyotisha cultural information about deeply embedded cultural beliefs and practices would be a guide to identifying specific weeks and days, even pinpointing the hour, for a precious, and relatively expensive, sacred ceremony.

 Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth